 - Graduate of an accredited Nurse Practitioner program.

 - Certification as a Nurse Practitioner recognized by the National Council of State Boards of Nursing (NCSBN).

-- Minimum 1 year NP experience caring for acutely ill patients with diseases common in a PICU setting.
+- RN experience caring for acutely ill patients with diseases common in a PICU setting.